ManolisCh/taurob_mi/README.md

 # Running real world experiment

-1) run on ROS the robot_nav.launch file on the robot.
+1) Run on the taurb computer `roslaunch taurob_mi_launch robot_nav.launch` or `roslaunch taurob_mi_launch robot_slam.launch`.
 This will run all the neccesery nodes to control the robot via HI, teleop, automy.

-2) run on ROS the operator.launch file on the OCU computer..
+2) Run on the OCU `roslaunch taurob_mi_launch ocu.launch`.
 This will run all the nodes to control the robot from the OCU (joystick needed).

+3) Run on the OCU `rosrun taurob_watchdog_client taurob_watchdog_client 10.0.0.3`.
+This will run the watchdog (for safety) client node.

-3) run on ROS the mi_control.launch file on the robot.
+4) run on ROS the mi_control.launch file on the robot.
 This will enable the MI control to run on the robot.